GA-CyberWorkforceAcademy/GTA-Labs/nix-commands.md

 \`\`\`

 Since you are the only one logged in, it is not very useful right now.
-But because Unix can support a lot of users simultaneously, it can be very helpful on a production system.
+But because Linux can support a lot of users simultaneously, it can be very helpful on a production system.
 For example, if a system administrator wants to reboot a system, it would be wise to see if everyone has logged out first.

 Editors
 =======

-The traditional command-line editors in Unix are vi and emacs.
+The traditional command-line editors in Linux are vi and emacs.
 It is not advisable to try to learn the vi editor unless there is a professional need, such as programming or an expectation of administering systems. emacs works better for a novice but it consumes 500 MB of disk, and is not typically